colerichmond/DSC180B-Capstone/index.md

 ## Analysis

+To determine whether the races of drivers and officers involved in a stop are a factor in the officer’s decision to pull a driver over, we will use the Veil of Darkness technique.
+This technique utilizes natural lighting, or the lack of it, so that researchers can compare the racial distribution of traffic stops made in daylight with that of stops made after dark.
+If there is an increase in stop rates for a specific officer/race pairing during the daylight, it can be shown that racial bias, as opposed to only racial disparity, exists in the initiation of traffic stops.

 To ensure that we isolate the effect that preference-based discrimination has on an officer’s decision to search, cite or arrest a driver, we must remove, or limit, the effect that other variables (e.g., location, time, stop cause) have on an officer's stop decisions.
 In our analysis, we will do this by employing propensity score analysis.
 Using this statistical matching technique will involve:
 1. Developing propensity score functions, which estimate the likelihood of a stop resulting in the driver being searched, cited and arrested.
 2. Computing a propensity score for each stop.